krazylek/shift-timezone-offset/README.md

 ### `converter.offset`

-Get the timezone offset from UTC in minutes (similar to `Date.prototype.getTimezoneOffset`).
+Timezone offset from UTC in minutes (similar to `Date.prototype.getTimezoneOffset`).

 ### `converter.timeShift`